devakisan-hub/python-bootcamp-projects/README.md

 - The user tries to guess it
 - Hints like "Too High" or "Too Low" are given

+### 🪢 Hangman Game
+A classic word guessing game where:
+- The player guesses letters of a hidden word
+- Limited attempts are given
+- Game ends when the word is guessed or attempts run out

+### 📊 Higher Lower Game
+A comparison-based game where:
+- Player guesses which option has a higher value
+- Score increases with correct guesses
+- Game continues until a wrong guess

 ## 🚀 How to Run

 1. Make sure Python is installed